onap/archived-vid/docs/docs-architecture.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0 International License.

-VID Introduction
+VID Architecture
 =================
-Provides a well-structured organization of infrastructure deployment, instantiation and change-management operations used by Operations to derive orchestrations and change-management.
+VID provides a well-structured organization of infrastructure deployment, instantiation and change-management operations used by Operations to derive orchestrations and change-management.